darchr/gem5art-experiments/documents/Memory_benchmarks/Cache_performance.md

 # **Cache Performance**

-In this performance analysis experiment, various basic cache misses are tested using some useful [micro-benchmarks](https://github.com/VerticalResearchGroup/microbench) origianlly developed at University of Wisconsin-Madison. to ensure that the caches in gem5 work correctly.
+In this performance analysis experiment, various basic cache misses are tested using some useful [micro-benchmarks](https://github.com/VerticalResearchGroup/microbench) origianlly developed at University of Wisconsin-Madison to ensure that the caches in gem5 work correctly.

 ### **CPU Models**